protocolbuffers/protobuf/trunk/python/README.txt

 install the extension.
 You must also set the variable at runtime, otherwise the pure-Python implementation will be used.
 In a future release, we will change the default so that C++ implementation is used whenever it is available.
-It is strongly recommended to run `python setup.py test` after setting the variable to "cpp", so the tests will be against C++ implemented Python messages.
+It is strongly recommended to run `python setup.py google_test --cpp_implementation` after setting the variable to "cpp", so the tests will be against C++ implemented Python messages.